atencra/mid_sm/README.md

 # mid_sm
 Squirrel Monkey MID Analysis

-A collection of function to analyze physiological data recorded from the auditory cortex.
+A collection of functions to analyze physiological data recorded from the auditory cortex.

 Data were recorded from neurons in the auditory cortex while a dynamic, broadband sound was presented.
 This type of sounds allows us to reconstruct system functions, termed receptive fields for each neuorn.